situmtech/situm-react-native-wayfinding-getting-started/README.md

 Situm Wayfinding Module has been designed to create indoor location applications in the simplest way.
 It has been built in the top of the Situm SDK.
 If you are interested in building applications using the Situm SDK, please refer to [Situm React Native SDK Sample app](https://github.com/situmtech/situm-react-native-getting-started).

-With the samples app you will be able to:
+With the sample app you will be able to:

 1. Load a Situm Map with a selected building and start the positioning using the MapView object.

 2. Set listeners to receive notifications about user locations, buildings, POIs and routes.

-When you run the app you will see diferent components.
-You will have a component for the header, the footer and a floating window.
-Also, it will appear the native component with the Situm WYF in the middle.
+When you run the app you will see different components: the header, the footer, the floating window and the component with the Situm WYF module in the middle.

 | Layout | Alert | Navigation |
 |-------------|-----------------|-----------------|